Mountain-Hydrology-Research-Group/Fluid_Flows/overview/.ipynb_checkpoints/a-syllabus-checkpoint.md

   * We are going to prioritize sharing resources and communicating clearly
   * We are going to prioritize learning what is most useful for you
 3. **We will foster intellectual nourishment, social connection, and personal accommodation.**
-  * Accessible asynchronous content for diverse access, time zones, and contexts
+  * Accessible asynchronous content for diverse access and contexts
   * Accessible synchronous discussion to learn together
 4. **We will remain flexible and adjust to the situation.**
-  * Nobody knows where this is going and what we’ll need to adapt
+  * Nobody knows what we’ll need to adapt
   * Everybody needs support and understanding in these continuing unprecedented times
   * Provide feedback at any point in the quarter and we will try to improve and adapt
 5. **We’re all in this together**